Thermometry of ultracold fermions by (super)lattice modulation spectroscopy: Measurement scheme

 \subsection{The detection scheme}

 Determining the energy absorbed by fermionic systems from the momentum distribution in time-of-flight images is much harder than for bosons.
 The momentum distribution is step like due to fermionic statistics and not as sensitive to heating.
 In the following, we propose a simple measurement scheme of the response of the atoms to the lattice amplitude modulation.
 The concept relies on the excitation to higher Bloch bands combined with the adiabatic band mapping technique.\\ We assume the lattice potential to be sufficiently deep such that the Bloch bands are well separated and initially only the lowest band is occupied.
 We choose lattice modulation frequencies such that we excite from the lowest band $\alpha_x=1$ to the first excited band $\alpha_x'=2$ or to the second excited band $\alpha_x'=3$ along $x$-direction.
 Possible excitations of the modulation along $x$-direction are sketched in Fig. \ref{fig:fig2}.
 In the case of commensurate lattice modulation the transition matrix elements are non-zero for conserved quasimomentum $\Delta k\approx 0$ such that excitations occur vertically in quasimomentum space.
 We concentrate on excitations to the first excited band $\alpha_x'=2$.
 We comment on this choice in Sec. \ref{sec:label3} in more detail.
 For each excitation energy $\hbar \omega$ only one initial quasimomentum pair $\pm k_x$ is on resonance due to the inverted and stretched form of the $\alpha_x'=2$ band.
 Thus, a quasimomentum resolved excitation is ensured and can be detected by a measurement of the transferred band occupation $ \langle n_{\omega}^{\alpha_x'}(t) \rangle$ of the excited band $\alpha_x'$ without the necessity of quasimomentum resolution within the band.
 Possible excitations strongly depend on the filling of the lowest band such that the Fermi occupation which depends on temperature will be reflected in the response to the lattice modulation.
 Moreover, the Fermi dependence of the response will be stretched in energy space compared to the Fermi distribution in the lowest band such that the required frequency resolution needed in experiment to resolve the Fermi tail is reduced.
-Band inversion alone leads to a stretching of the Fermi distribution by a factor two which is strongly enhanced because the excited band is much broader in energy than the lowest band. \\In the case of superlattice modulation spectroscopy applied to a homogeneous lattice the transition matrix elements are non-zero for a quasimomentum transfer of $\Delta k_x\approx k_L$ such that excitations occur vertically in quasimomentum space only if we shift the excited band in quasimomentum space by $\Delta k_x=k_L$.
-We now concentrate on excitations to band $\alpha_x'=3$ in order to obtain a similar band structure geometry as for the commensurate modulation scheme as shown in Fig. \ref{fig:fig2} b).
-Note, that the required experimental frequency resolution is further lowered compared to the commensurate modulation because of the larger width of the second excited band compared to the first excited band. \\ In the case of the superlattice modulation spectroscopy applied to a dimerized lattice excitations occur with zero quasimomentum transfer.
-Dimerization leads to a folding of the first Brillouin zone such that the lowest band is split into two bands.
-Excitations occur from the lower to the upper band with zero quasimomentum transfer in the reduced zone scheme which corresponds to a quasimomentum transfer $\Delta k_x\approx k_L$ in the extended zone scheme.
+Band inversion alone leads to a stretching of the Fermi distribution by a factor two which is strongly enhanced because the excited band is much broader in energy than the lowest band.